mojitoinc/mojito-mixers/README.md

 - see if the get state function can work as cleanup.
 - Add a debug mode for the persist stuff.
 - Document 3DS flow and ProviderInjector.
+- In staging, send back redirect URL in param

 FOUND: